tkjpedia/test-action/readme.md

 }
 ```

-access to web browser localhost:3000/4AUDdF_ will be redirect to https://www.tkjpedia.com
+access using web browser http://host:port/4AUDdF_ will be redirect to https://www.tkjpedia.com